latex3/babel/docs/guides/non-standard-hyphenation-with-luatex.md

 `babel` traverses the strings to be processed with the help of a pointer.
 Another key available in the replacements is `step = <num>`, which moves this pointer forward (if positive) or backwards (if negative).
-By default it's, of course, `0`, which leaves the pointer just after the last replacement.
+By default it’s, of course, `0`, which leaves the pointer just after the last replacement.
 It can be set in any non-empty replacement (eg, `{ string = a, step = -1 }`).